Falana v. Kent State Univ.

 Olusegun Falana v.
 Kent State University and Alexander J. Seed, 669 F.3d 1349 (Fed.
 Cir.
-2012), was a notable case precedent in the United States patent law decided by United States Court of Appeals for the Federal Circuit in 2012 that deals with the questions of inventorship and attorney’s fee shifting in patent lawsuits.
+2012), was a notable case precedent in the United States patent law decided by United States Court of Appeals for the Federal Circuit in 2012 that deals with the questions of inventorship and attorney's fee shifting in patent lawsuits.

 Background

-In January 1998 Kent State University hired Dr. Falana to develop new additives for liquid crystal displays.
-In March 1999, Dr. Falana developed a method for making a novel genus of chemical compounds and synthesized several new molecules using his method.
+In January 1998 Kent State University hired Falana to develop new additives for liquid crystal displays.
+In March 1999, Falana developed a method for making a novel genus of chemical compounds and synthesized several new molecules using his method.
+Notably, Falana did not disclose his method publicly, thus this information was not available as a prior art to later filed patent applications.
 In September 1999, Falana left Kent State for another job.
-Dr. Seed continued the research and synthesized several more molecules using Dr. Falana’s method, several of which turned out to be promising for the use in liquid crystal displays.
-In June 2000, Kent State and its spin-off (Kent Displays, Inc.) filed a provisional application for a US patent claiming compositions of matter comprising molecules prepared by Falana’s method.
+Dr. Seed continued the research and synthesized several more molecules using Falana's method, several of which turned out to be promising for the use in liquid crystal displays.
+In June 2000, Kent State and its spin-off (Kent Displays, Inc.) filed a provisional application for a US patent claiming compositions of matter comprising molecules prepared by Falana's method.
 After the patent eventually became issued and published in 2004, Falana learned about the omission of his name on the list of inventors.
 After Kent State failed to provide a satisfactory answer, Falana filed a complaint with the U.S. District Court for the Northern District of Ohio against Kent State University and the inventors named on U.S. Patent No. 6,830,789 seeking correction of inventorship under 35 U.S.C. § 256.